“Best Travel Guide to Experience Peru like a native”

 “¿Qué explosivos tienen?”
 I asked them, feigning indifference.

 “What kind of fireworks do you have?”
-I repeated, unnerved by the response.
+I repeated in Spanish, unnerved by the response.

 The expressions on their faces made it seem like they thought I was either a street preacher or insurance salesman.
 I made as convincing a gesture of lighting a firework as I could.
 Uncertain glances back and forth, then a look of realization, then broad smiles.
 A word to the wise: explosivos refers to something much, much more powerful than fireworks.

 “You mean fireworks (fuegos artificiales)!” they said laughing, “I took you for some kind of cop.
 It was a little funny for a gringo to be asking for dynamite.”

 By this point, however, my mistake had broken the ice and we were off to the races.
 When their friend finally came back they invited me up to the rooftop, where it turns out they did indeed have fireworks.

 Amidst new friends, delicious wine, and fireworks I spent the night under the crazy Ecuadorian sky, listening to the brass band thundering off the walls.
 When they found out about my missed bus my new friends insisted that I stay with them.
 I wouldn’t be sleeping on the streets after all.
 The next day as I headed out to catch my bus to the capital — as if their previous hospitality wasn’t enough — I was sent off with a hearty llama steak and bowl of quinoa soup.
 Not sure a travel guide would have that in its list of “authentic places to eat” in Ecuador.

 Let Language Be Your Guide